 - Solihull Strategic Corridors Largely made up of radial routes serving Solihull Town Centre and key district centres.
 Strategic corridors will also serve major local destinations.
 Strategic corridors are identified within the Solihull Local Cycling and Walking Infrastructure Plan (LCWIP) - Solihull Local Routes Local access routes serving residential, education, leisure and employment areas generally not on major highways.
-These routes will provide the user with a quieter route free from high traffic volumes. - Solihull Green Corridors These are routes that are free from traffic including the use of canals and parks in the borough.
+These routes will provide the user with a quieter route free from high traffic volumes.
+It is expected that local routes will be improved as part of the delivery of strategic routes as part of the Solihull Cycling Network Plan (presented in Solihull LCWIP) - Solihull Green Corridors These are routes that are free from traffic including the use of canals and parks in the borough.
 Green corridors are perfect for leisure journeys but can also provide a pleasant commuter experience.
 The Wildlife Ways Programme currently underway is a perfect example of Green Corridors being improved for the benefit of people choosing to walk or cycle.